cosmos/sdk-tutorials/b9lab-content/3-main-concepts/16-ibc.md

 A Peg-Zone is a blockchain that tracks the state of another blockchain.
 The Peg-Zone itself has fast-finality and is therefore compatible with IBC.
 Its role is to establish finality for the blockchain it bridges.

 <HighlightBox info=”info”>
-The Tendermint team is working on a Peg-Zone implementation for the Ethereum chain called the Gravity bridge: https://github.com/cosmos/gravity-bridge
+The Tendermint team is working on a Peg-Zone implementation for the Ethereum chain called the [Gravity bridge](./17-bridges.html).
 </HighlightBox>

 <!-- TODO -->